Spontifixus/aurelia-playground/README.md

 }
 ````

-Obviously this is a very simple implementation and should be expanded to for example have a proper error handling, but for now this will do.
+Obviously this is a very simple implementation.
+It should be expanded to have at least a proper error handling, but for now this will do.

 ### Configuring our Application

-Now that our chat hub class was implemented we need to make the hub known to the system.
-We do this by registering the SignalR components to the dependency injection container and configuring a route to the chat hub.
-Adding SignalR to the container can be achieve by adding the following line to the `ConfigureServices`-method of the `Startup`-class of your application:
+Now that our `ChatHub`-class was implemented, we need to make the hub known to the system.
+We do this by first registering the SignalR components to the dependency injection container and then configuring a route to the chat hub.
+Adding SignalR to the container can be achieved by adding the following line to the `ConfigureServices`-method of the `Startup`-class:

 ````csharp
 services.AddSignalR();
 ````

-And don't forget to add the using directive (`using Microsoft.AspNetCore.SignalR;`)!
+Don't forget to add the using directive (`using Microsoft.AspNetCore.SignalR;`)!

-With the new SignalR for ASP.NET Core 2.0 configuring the routes is as easy as we know it from ASP.NET Core MVC and it works very much the same way.
+With the new SignalR for ASP.NET Core 2.0 configuring the routes is as easy as we know it from ASP.NET Core MVC - it works very much the same way.
 Just add the following snippet to the `Configure`-method of the `Startup`-class:

 ````csharp
 app.UseSignalR(routes =>